tiy-tn-fee-2016-summer/gitbook/adonis/database-intro.md

 We still need our `select` statement to get the rows of data, but we've added a constraint with the `WHERE` method.

-Next, we will super power our database access by using Lucid models which will give us a lot more power around data creation and updates.
+Next, we'll look at migrations which will help us manage changes in our database tables so that we do not have to go into the `psql` consonle.